intmus/inttheory22-23/_17-mode-mixture/b1-ex-neapolitan.md

 ## Neapolitan chords (bII)

-You may label the Neapolitan chord using standard Roman numeral notation (bII) as discussed in the mode mixture unit (Unit 17a), but it is also common to substitute an upper-case "N" -- short for Neapolitan -- in your Roman numerals.
+You may label the Neapolitan chord using standard Roman numeral notation (bII) as discussed in the mode mixture unit (Unit 17a), but it is also common to substitute an upper-case "N"--short for Neapolitan--in your Roman numerals.
 For voice-leading purposes, the chord may sometimes have an enharmonically equivalent pitch--such as the `G#` shown in the third and sixth progressions--but we still always analyze this as a bII chord.

 The above examples are three of the most common ways in which you should approach and leave a Neapolitan chord:
 - Directly to the V chord, most often the V<sup>7</sup>